Impact of COVID-19 Lockdowns on Australian Primary and Secondary School Students' Online Learning Experiences

 Abstract

-The impact of COVID-19 has seen many schools across the globe transition from face-to-face teaching to emergency remote teaching in a short period of time.
-This has impacted the quality of students' educational experiences.
-The study reported here draws on data collected from students, teachers, and parents in eight schools in New South Wales, Australia using a qualitative approach including surveys, and draws a Community of Inquiry framework to understand the experiences of students.
-Results of the study showed that social impacts were extensive and that limited interactions resulted in the loss of engagement and motivation for a majority of students who also reported a high level of understanding of what was expected of them but felt the workload was too high.
-It is suggested that more time be provided for social engagement to support motivation and engagement.
+The impact of COVID-19 has led many schools across the globe to transition from face-to-face teaching to emergency remote teaching in a short period.
+This shift has affected the quality of students' educational experiences.
+The study reported here draws on data collected from students, teachers, and parents in eight schools in New South Wales, Australia, using a qualitative approach, including surveys, and applies the Community of Inquiry framework to understand students’ experiences.
+Results showed that social impacts were extensive and that limited interactions led to a loss of engagement and motivation for the majority of students, who also reported a high level of understanding of expectations but felt that the workload was too high.
+It is suggested that more time be allocated for social engagement to support motivation and learning.

 Downloads